divergentdave/chaplains/README.md

 ## Quick setup

+Python 2.5-2.7 is required.
 It's recommended to make a virtualenv, then run:

 ```bash
 pip install -r requirements.txt